-Our client bought a 2015 Dodge Ram 1500.
+Our client purchased a new 2015 Dodge Ram truck.

-FCA, USA decided to buy back the vehicle under the California Lemon Law and reimbursed our client for his down payment, all payments made, his registration and paid off the vehicle minus a usage fee that the manufacturer is entitled to under the law.
-They also paid the attorney fees.Our client was very happy with the result.
+A demand letter was sent to FCA, USA and they decided to buy the vehicle back under the California Lemon Law.
+They reimbursed our client for his down payment, all payments made, his registration, paid off the loan minus a usage fee that the manufacturer is entitled to under the CA Lemon Law.
+They also paid the attorney fees.Our client was very happy with the results.

 If you think you may be driving a lemon, please contact our Law Firm at 888-395-3666 for a free consultation and answers to your questions.